 Location is one of the first factors that impacts the cost of gas and electricity.
-For example, some regions will enjoy cheap energy deals due to a high population density that spreads the cost of distribution.
-Energy will typically cost more in remote or rural areas.
-Saving a few pounds on your energy bill probably isn’t reason enough to move house, but it does highlight the need to compare deals using your own postcode to see relevant pricing plans.
+That’s down to the cost of physically distributing gas depending on where you live: regions with a high population density to help to spread this cost will enjoy cheaper gas and electricity deals.
+Energy typically costs more in remote or rural areas too.
+There’s a difference of almost £100 per year on the average bill depending on where you live, but while that’s not enough reason in itself to move house, it does highlight the need to compare deals using your own postcode to see relevant pricing plans.

 The big six energy suppliers are:

 These are the original go-to options for comparing plans and prices, and they’re still a good first port of call.
 An increase in market competition means the big six often supply attractively priced cheap energy deals for new customers.

 That said, small companies outside the big six should always be included in your comparison.
 These offer competitive rates to attract customers from the larger brand names.
 This segment is growing rapidly, with a third of the market now taken up by small and medium suppliers like Bulb and OVO Energy.

 Are you worried about security with a smaller supplier?
 Some small energy firms have disappeared or gone bust in the past.
 However, there are now firm rules in place to protect you should this happen.
 Ofgem regulations ensure customers are moved to a different supplier without any disruption to service – note, you’re not tied to this new supplier, so if it does happen, be sure to perform a price comparison.

 In addition to pricing, you should consider factors like payment methods, eco-friendliness and exit fees when comparing plans from suppliers both big and small.
 An online comparison tool is the best way to see this information clearly laid out.